 Venue at Durham.

-The main focus of the conference will be on
+The main focus of the conference was on

 >Techniques and innovation

 The prestigious Ansel Dunham lecture was delivered at Durham by Dr Alan Thompson of Cuesta Consulting, entitled “A Question of Balance” it explored the art of balancing the need

 protection, including mechanisms for

 Alan has over 30 years practical experience in this subject, is a long-term supporter of the EIG and, as seen at the 2017 one day meeting.
 Alan delivered an interesting, entertaining and thought provoking lecture with reference to quite a number of relevant entitled prog-rock album covers.. a first for the EIG!.